 Also exciting: A new mode called Battlefield Portal that will let players design their own game types and mix-and-match weapons and vehicles from Battlefield 1942, Bad Company 2, Battlefield 3, and Battlefield 2042.
-There's a third mode, called Hazard Zone, that hasn't been revealed yet, and which we'd wager is something a little Escape From Tarkov-ey.
+There's a third mode, called Hazard Zone, which aims for more "high stakes, squad-based gameplay."
+We'd wager it's going more Escape From Tarkov-ey.

 What is the Battlefield 2042 release date?

 The original release date was October 22, but in September, EA announced that it was being delayed one month, citing the dev team's inability to return to in-person office work due to Covid-19 as the main cause.

 Battlefield 2042 will also release on PS5 and Xbox Series X/S, and PC/console crossplay support is in the works, as well as cross-progression.

 A version of Battlefield 2042 is coming to the older PS4 and Xbox One consoles, too, but those versions won't support 128-player matches or crossplay with the PC or new consoles.

 The Battlefield 2042 gameplay trailer was revealed during the Microsoft and Bethesda Showcase at E3 2021—watch it above.
 At the top of this article, you'll also find the cinematic trailer that revealed the game before E3.
 It includes some great renditions of Battlefield stunts.